yury-lysogorskiy/lammps/doc/src/pair_hybrid.rst

 .. admonition:: When **NOT** to use a hybrid pair style
    :class: warning

-   Using pair style *hybrid* can be very tempting to use, if you need a **many-body potential** supporting a mix of elements for which no potential file exists that covers *all* of them.
-Regardless of how this is set up, there will be *errors* but those errors are of different magnitude.
+   Using pair style *hybrid* can be very tempting to use if you need a **many-body potential** supporting a mix of elements for which you cannot find a potential file that covers *all* of them.
+Regardless of how this is set up, there will be *errors*.
 The major use case where the error is *small*, is when the many-body sub-styles are used on different objects (for example a slab and a liquid, a metal and a nano-machining work piece).
 In that case the *mixed* terms **must** be provided by a pair-wise additive potential (like Lennard-Jones or Morse).

-   Outside of this, we *strongly* recommend *against* using pair style hybrid for the following reasons:
+Outside of this, we *strongly* recommend *against* using pair style hybrid with many-body potentials for the following
+   reasons:

-   1) When trying to combine EAM or MEAM potentials, there is a *large* error in the embedding term, since it is computed separately for each sub-style.
+   1. When trying to combine EAM or MEAM potentials, there is a *large* error in the embedding term, since it is computed separately for each sub-style only.

-   2) When trying to combine many-body potentials like Stillinger-Weber, Tersoff, AIREBO, Vashishta, or similar, you have to understand that the potential of a sub-style cannot be applied in a pair-wise fashion but will need to be applied to all multiples of elements (e.g. for a Tersoff potential of elements A and B, this includes the interactions, A-A, B-B, A-B, A-A-A, A-A-B, A-B-B, A-B-A, B-A-A, B-A-B, B-B-A, B-B-B; AIREBO also considers quadruples).
+   2. When trying to combine many-body potentials like Stillinger-Weber, Tersoff, AIREBO, Vashishta, or similar, you have to understand that the potential of a sub-style cannot be applied in a pair-wise fashion but will need to be applied to multiples of atoms (e.g. a Tersoff potential of elements A and B includes the interactions A-A, B-B, A-B, A-A-A, A-A-B, A-B-B, A-B-A, B-A-A, B-A-B, B-B-A, B-B-B; AIREBO also considers quadruples).

-   3) When one of the sub-styles uses charge-equilibration (= QEq; like in ReaxFF, COMB, or COMB3) you are have inconsistent QEq behavior because either you try to apply QEq to *all* atoms but then you are missing the QEq parameters for the non-QEq pair style (and it would be inconsistent to apply QEq for pair styles that are not parameterized for QEq) or else you would have either no charges to fixed charges interacting with the QEq which also leads to inconsistent behavior between two sub-styles.
-   When attempting to use multiple ReaxFF instances to combine different potential files, you might be able to work around the QEq limitations, but point 2) still applies.
+   3. When one of the sub-styles uses charge-equilibration (= QEq; like in ReaxFF or COMB) you have inconsistent QEq behavior because either you try to apply QEq to *all* atoms but then you are missing the QEq parameters for the non-QEq pair style (and it would be inconsistent to apply QEq for pair styles that are not parameterized for QEq) or else you would have either no charges or fixed charges interacting with the QEq which also leads to inconsistent behavior between two sub-styles.
+When attempting to use multiple ReaxFF instances to combine different potential files, you might be able to work around the QEq limitations, but point 2. still applies.

    We understand that it is frustrating to not be able to run simulations due to lack of available potential files, but that does not justify combining potentials in a broken way via pair style hybrid.
+This is not what the hybrid pair styles are designed for.

 ----------